 THURSDAY, MAY 16

 10 a.m. to 4 p.m., Seniorfest for senior adults, Oregon Christian Convention grounds, 5605 Jubilee Drive S.E.
 Turner 97392.
-Featured speaker is Doug Priest.
-Since retiring a year and a half ago following a 40-plus year ministry with CMF International, Priest has continued his service as an elder at his church in Indianapolis, Ind.
-Includes lunch.
+Featured speaker is Doug Priest, with the topic “Theodore Discovers Prayer.”
+Since retiring a year and a half ago following a 40-plus year ministry with CMF International, Priest has continued his service as an elder at his church in Indianapolis, Ind. $15 includes lunch.
 OregonChristianConvention.org

 Annual District Assembly for Oregon-Pacific Nazarene District, first of two consecutive days, Medford New Life Church of the Nazarene.
 1974 E. McAndrews Road, Medford, 97504.
 Theme is “Together on Mission.” orpac.org